Fantasmic!: Synopsis (since 2024)

 Mickey's dream takes a turn for the worse.
 The magic mirror appears onscreen and tempts Mickey to enter the darker realms of his imagination.
 When asked if he has the courage, Mickey accepts the challenge, and the mirror traps Mickey inside.
-The Evil Queen, disguised as the old hag, calls all the villains to partake in Mickey's nightmare, invoking a riled Ursula who joins the Queen's plot to destroy Mickey.
+The Evil Queen calls all the villains to partake in Mickey's nightmare, invoking a riled Ursula who joins the Queen's plot to destroy Mickey.
 Ursula calls upon Chernabog, who summons deceased spirits.
-He then summons Maleficent (the true mastermind who wishes to take over Mickey's dream), who threatens Sorcerer Mickey as she transforms herself into an enormous dragon.
-Onstage, the 45-foot dragon sets the waters ablaze, breathing fire onto the river.
-Mickey defeats the dragon, destroying the villains in the process.
+Chernabog then summons Maleficent, who threatens Sorcerer Mickey as she rises from the pillar.
+Onstage, Maleficent sets the waters ablaze, summoning fire onto the river.
+Mickey defeats Maleficent, destroying the villains in the process.

-Tinker Bell then appears with the Mark Twain Riverboat approaching with fireworks, and a black and white Mickey from Steamboat Willie appears.
+Tink reappears with the Mark Twain Riverboat approaching with fireworks, and a black-and-white Mickey from Steamboat Willie appears.
 Mickey then appears again to conduct a final set of fireworks and water fountains before leaving in a bright blast of fireworks.

 Development

-The original Disneyland soft opening and press premiere were scheduled to begin Wednesday, April 29, 1992 and continue through the weekend.
+The original Disneyland soft opening and press premiere were scheduled to begin on Wednesday, April 29, 1992, and continue through the weekend.
 By late afternoon, rioting began in Los Angeles following the acquittal of the Los Angeles police officers involved in the Rodney King beating.
 Promotional materials with the catchphrase "Be There When the Night Ignites" were quickly pulled from public circulation.